 Apart from the Morila joint venture with AngloGold Ashanti, Randgold Resources also has the Loulo-Gounkoto mine complex, an 80/20 joint venture with the government of Mali.

 Agriculture and mining are the largest and most impactful industries in Burkina Faso.
 For that reason, the government is focused on making infrastructure improvements — major roads are being paved, while others are being formally created in order to make further development possible.
 Annual production for 2017 came in at 45.5 tonnes and is estimated to jump up to 55 tonnes in 2018, according to Reuters.

 Endeavour Mining acquired the Karma mine in Burkina Faso in 2016, and announced first gold production in April of that year.
 Karma is a low-cost operation with six identified gold deposits, and has a shallow open pit with a low strip ratio and no blasting required.
-Commercial production was declared on October 1, 2016, and expected production for 2017 is 100,000 to 110,000 ounces.
-Endeavour also owns the Hounde mine in Burkina Faso, which has an average production of 190,000 ounces.
+Commercial production was declared on October 1, 2016, and expected production for 2018 is 105,000 to 115,000 ounces.
+Endeavour also owns the Hounde mine in Burkina Faso, whose average production is 190,000 ounces.

 Another gold producer in Burkina Faso is SEMAFO (TSX:SMF), which operates the Mana mine, the third-largest mine in the country.
 Mana has produced some 1.6 million ounces since its first gold pour in 2008.
 Annual production at Mana reached 206,400 ounces in 2017, ahead of its guidance of 190,000 to 205,000 ounces for the year.